asiqur-rahman/project-personal-meeting/docs/self-hosting.md

 $ sudo certbot certificates
 ```

-Check Your MiroTalk P2P instance: https://your.domain.name
+Check Your BrainTechSolution P2P instance: https://your.domain.name

 ---

 ## Update script

-In order to have always Your MiroTalk P2P updated to latest, we going to create a script
+In order to have always Your BrainTechSolution P2P updated to latest, we going to create a script

 ```bash
 # Create a file p2pUpdate.sh